luanpotter/shattered-wilds/docs/actions.md

 ## Movement Actions

 Movement actions are associated with movement, and can take several forms.
-All movement forms can move at least 1 hex, regardless of the Speed formula.
+All movement forms can move at least 1 hex, regardless of the character's Speed.
+Unused movement cannot be saved for later.

 * **Move (1 AP)**: Move up to `Speed` hexes.
 Movement cannot be saved for later.
 * **Side Step (1 AP)**: Move 1 hex in any direction.
 This does not trigger Opportunity Attacks.